NAME¶

 The host-gateway address is also used by Podman to automatically add the

-and host.docker.internal
+host.containers.internal and host.docker.internal hostnames to /etc/hosts.

 You can prevent that by either giving the --no-hosts option, or by setting